LibreTuner/tuneutils/README.md

 ## Contributing
-TuneUtils is licensed under LGPL and we welcome anyone to fork and submit a pull request with changes.
+TuneUtils is licensed under GPL and we welcome anyone to fork and submit a pull request with changes.
 If you would like to join the team, you can find us in the LibreTuner [Discord](https://discord.gg/QQvX2rB)